drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 Follows up [241106 - Use ZFS to manage media storage](/media-server/docs/decisions/241106-use-zfs-to-manage-media-storage.md)

-## Goals
+## Goal

-Select an architecutre for the media storage ZFS pool to provide:
+Select an architecture for the media storage ZFS pool that provides:

 - Storage redundancy
 - Flexibility around expansion and change